goreleaser/nfpm/www/docs/configuration.md

     packager: apk

   # Sometimes it is important to be able to set the mtime, mode, owner, or group for a file
   # that differs from what is on the local build system at build time.
+The owner (if different
+  # than 'root') has to be always specified manually in 'file_info' as it will not be copied
+  # from the 'src' file.
   - src: path/to/foo
     dst: /usr/local/foo
     file_info: